PROTECTING YOUR PRIVACY

 Here’s how we’ll use your personal data and why:

-• To process any orders that you make.
-If we don’t collect your personal data during the sales process, we won’t be able to process your order and comply with our legal obligations.
+· To process any orders that you make by using our website, or in store.
+If we do not collect your personal data during checkout, we will not be able to process your order and comply with our legal obligations.

-For example, we need to keep your details for a reasonable period afterwards in order to fulfil any contractual obligations such as refunds, guarantees, service reminders and so on.
+For example, your details may need to be passed to a third party to supply or deliver the product or service that you ordered, and we may keep your details for a reasonable period afterwards in order to fulfil any contractual obligations such as refunds, guarantees and so on.

-• To respond to your queries, refund requests and concerns.
-Handling the information you gave enables us to respond.
+· To respond to your queries, refund requests and complaints.
+Handling the information you sent enables us to respond.
 We may also keep a record of these to inform any future communication with us and to demonstrate how we communicated with you throughout.
 We do this on the basis of our contractual obligations to you, our legal obligations and our legitimate interests in providing you with the best service and understanding how we can improve our service based on your experience.

-• To protect our business and your account from fraud and other illegal activities.
+· To protect our business and your account from fraud and other illegal activities.
+This includes using your personal data to maintain, update and

 For example, we’ll record your browser’s Session ID to help us understand more when you leave us online feedback about any problems you’re having